 - Target disease: Filarial diseases

-- Main partners (since project start): Abbvie, USA; AWOL, UK; Liverpool School of Hygiene & Tropical Medicine, UK; University Hospital of Bonn, Institute of Medical Microbiology, Immunology and Parasitology, Germany.
+- Main partners (since project start): Abbvie, USA; AWOL, UK; Liverpool School of Hygiene & Tropical Medicine, UK; University Hospital of Bonn, Institute of Medical Microbiology, Immunology and Parasitology, Germany; University of Liverpool, UK.

 - Start date: March 2015